cumtr/cumtr.github.io/CV.md

 •	Student supervision:

 - 2017 – C. Her.
 Genomic structural variations and local adaptation of Moroccan sheep
 - 2020 – H. Corval.
-Genomic bases of local adaptation in the barn owl (Tyto alba)
+Genomic bases of local adaptation in the barn owl (*Tyto alba*)
 - 2022 – M. Serrano.
-Characterization of the MT genome of the barn owl (Tyto Alba)
+Characterization of the MT genome of the barn owl (*Tyto alba*)
 - 2023 – P. Kergoat.
 Development and application of a novel method to detect selection with genomic data.
 - 2023 – R. Saenger Irias.
-Genomic history of the color variation of the barn owl (Tyto alba)
+Genomic history of the color variation of the barn owl (*Tyto alba*)

 •	Schools: